Cover image

 The Strategic Takeaway

 AI voice agents are no longer a pilot-stage curiosity.
 They are a proven, measurable way to reduce the single largest variable cost in most service-heavy businesses while improving speed and availability for customers.
+The broader workforce shift is now well documented — Microsoft's 2026 Work Trend Index found 78% of knowledge workers using AI agents weekly, and contact centers are the most visible place that adoption shows up.
 The companies winning in 2026 are not the ones with the biggest AI budgets — they are the ones who operationalized one well-scoped use case, measured it honestly, and scaled from there.

 If you are evaluating voice agents for your contact center, or trying to decide between an enterprise platform and an agent-native startup for your use case, talk to Cynked.
 We help CTOs and operating leaders pick the right vendor, design the rollout, and avoid the integration pitfalls that derail most deployments in their first 90 days.